extremenetworks/Integrations/Infoblox/monitoring/README.md

 Necessary Mibs should be imported to Extreme Management Center.
 [KB article](https://gtacknowledge.extremenetworks.com/articles/How_To/Netsight-Importing-a-MIB-into-Netsight)

 ### Vendor profile
 Right click on the device at Network menu of Extreme Management Center -> Device -> Configure Device…: specify Device Type, Vendor, Company, Image and Family.
-If you want to use predefined Device View, then the Family must be 'Infoblox DDI'.
+If you want to use predefined Device View, then the Family must be `Infoblox DDI`.
 When the logo is first uploaded the preview may be with wrong aspect ratio:
 ![Details](https://github.com/extremenetworks/Netsight-Report-Views/blob/master/DeviceView/InfoBlox/sample/VendorProfile-InfoBlox.png)

 ### DeviceView